Greece - About the Country

 • The signposts are, well, individualistic.
 Sometimes you find a sign every 100 m telling you exactly how far it is.
 Then you find a big new sign and have to guess the rest of the way.
 Or there is a sign pointing up a road suitable for goats only.
 But you have no idea if you will have to walk for days, or if it is just behind the next tree.
 I tried to help you by giving a good description how to get there, if I actually found my way...

 • It is pretty hard to find an overnight stay if you travel around.
-Greece seems to be in the hand of big travel agencies, organizing the stay at beach hotels and bus tours to the sights.
+Greece seems to be in the hands of big travel agencies, organizing the stay at beach hotels and bus tours to the sights.
 If you travel alone, you will have problems finding a hotel, finding a campground or whatever.
 Hotels are typically concentrated on the beach, in the back country there are three tavernas for a village with 10 houses, but only one hotel on 1,000 tavernas.
 After some time I found out that there are normally some hotels around famous excavation sites, like Olympia or Delphi, so have a look on your map and try to reach one of them every evening.

-However, after some research I found at least one detailed map, although it was wrong several times: Euro-Regionalkarte 1:300.000 Griechenland from RV Verlag in Germany.
+However, after some research, I found at least one detailed map, although it was wrong several times: Euro-Regionalkarte 1:300.000 Griechenland from RV Verlag in Germany.
 The names are given in both, Latin and Greek letters, which is very helpful.

 Text by Jochen Duckeck (2002).
 With kind permission.

 We tried to do the same on our site.
 So all cave names are given first in the greek alphabet, then they are written in Latin letters, and finally they are translated.
 The navigation uses the greek names written in Latin letters.
 This is unfortunately a bit problematic: there are often several ways to write greek words in Latin letters.
-The greek letters have different phonetic equivalents so there may be different ways to "translate" them.
+The greek letters have different phonetic equivalents, so there may be different ways to "transliterate" them.
 We tried to use the most common one and only one version on the whole site.